COPtoLON/KB/Career/Resume.md

 DSB, Copenhagen, Denmark\
 *Danish train service company*
 - **Maintained cleanliness and a safe environment** at multiple train stations in the Copenhagen area.
 - **Assisted passengers—including those with disabilities** by helping them board and exit trains, find routes, and address other travel needs.
+Took good care of and was genuinely well-reviewed by customers in my handling and empathic behaviours regarding disabled
 - **Handled ad-hoc service tasks**, such as collaborating with police and security personnel in unique situations, escorting customers to safety during incidents, and managing specialized cleaning challenges.(Cleaning up 2 dead people and 1 severaly injured older lady)\

 - *DSB - Course in psychological first aid for trauma and shock*